 A couple of weeks ago I hosted the first Taste & See event at my little apartment in Johannesburg.
-I was a bit nervous to step out and do something like this, but I am so grateful to everyone who attended the event and to those who played a role in making it happen 🙂 The idea behind the event was to share a variety of gut-related evidence-based information with everyone who attended the event alongside some gut-healthy food.
+I was a bit nervous to step out and do something like this, but I am so grateful to everyone who attended the event and to those who played a role in making it happen :) The idea behind the event was to share a variety of gut-related evidence-based information with everyone who attended the event alongside some food that promotes gut health.

 I'll start off with a BIG thank you to each of the sponsors who were generous enough to donate some of their delicious, healthy snacks and treats for the guest's goodie bags:

 - Eat Naked honey & peanut butter squeeze packets are a favorite of mine, so it was great to share some of their products with the event attendees.
 This is a company that promotes good, healthy eating habits, conscious eating, and superior, authentic ingredients that are good for you.
 Eat Naked pairs up with African Honey Bee (AHB), a network of local South African micro-beekeeping businesses that produce superior quality honey AND support rural South African communities.
 Their limited edition creamed aloe honey is definitely my favorite, but take a look at some of their other products if you're interested :)